ifeeljoy/member-of-the-week-bot/README.md

 ```
 # Your bot's token.
 DISCORD_TOKEN=here

-# The channel creating the poll and announcing the winner.
+# The channel for creating the poll and announcing the winner.
 DISCORD_CHANNEL_ID=here
 ```